greyqz/blog-backup/source/_posts/2017-08-17-The-World-Is-Changing.md

 -----

-**YY:** The world is changing all the time.
+**Ms YY:** The world is changing all the time.
 Don't fear, but accept it.

 **Me:** Alright.
 Maybe I would love these changes from time to time :)